Published July 3, 2018 Updated January 13, 2021

 Danelle Day concluded that circumcision of minors became illegal on the date that the U.S. FGM law went into effect.
 As we have shown, that statement is factually false.
 Day failed to identify a single legal authority that supports her bizarre analysis.
 Nor did she cite any American court ruling against a trained medical practitioner for a routine infant circumcision with parental consent and no major complications.

 The United States and the United Nations fight to end the atrocity of female genital mutilation.
 And both entities promote circumcision, a preventative medical procedure.
-Medical professionals perform legal circumcision about 1.1 million times a year in American hospitals, and millions more are circumcised in every country on earth.
+Medical professionals perform legal circumcision about 1.1 million times a year in American hospitals, and millions more are circumcised around the globe.

 On November 20, 2018 a federal judge struck down the 1996 FGM law as unconstitutional.
 The judge ruled that Congress does not have the authority to enact an FGM prohibition under the Commerce Clause of Article I. This ruling is not based on the Equal Protection Clause, and the ruling does not say or suggest that it is unlawful for the government to prohibit FGM while allowing the circumcision of minor boys.
 The ruling does not affect state FGM prohibitions.

 On January 5, 2021 President Trump signed the STOP FGM Act of 2020, a new law that restores the federal prohibition and addresses the constitutional issues raised by the court.
 Sponsored by Representative Sheila Jackson Lee of Texas, the bill passed the House by a voice vote, and passed the Senate by unanimous consent.
 Andrea G. Bottner, a former State Department official, said that the law "will strengthen current law, especially in ensuring that the [Commerce Clause] is explicit."
 The words circumcision, circumcise(s), male, boy, and penis do not appear in the text.